 Specific audio instruction for women and men on how to relax your pelvic floor muscles to reduce pelvic pain, and is most helpful when used with professional guidance from a pelvic floor physiotherapist.
-Each item has a 30 minute track of whole body and pelvic floor muscle relaxation with breathing exercises, a 10 minute track focussed on pelvic floor muscle relaxation and suitable for daily practice, and a 20 minute track of the relaxation music without narration.
-The CD and Download each come with a user information booklet, specific for women and men, and can be purchased at The Pelvic Floor Clinic.
+Contains a longer whole body and pelvic floor muscle relaxation with breathing exercises, a shorter track focused on pelvic floor muscle relaxation for daily practice.
+The CD and Download each come with a user information booklet, specific for women and men and can be purchased at The Pelvic Floor Clinic.

 The eCentre Clinic is specialist research clinic and a not-for-profit initiative of Macquarie University, Sydney, Australia.
-State-of-the-art free online treatment Courses for people with symptoms of worry (GAD), panic, social anxiety (Social Phobia), obsessive compulsive disorder (OCD), posttraumatic stress disorder (PTSD), stress, depression, low mood and other health conditions including chronic pain.
-We offer FREE access to these treatment courses via participation in clinical trials, which we run throughout the year.
+State-of-the-art free online treatment Courses for people with symptoms of worry (GAD), panic, social anxiety (Social Phobia), obsessive compulsive disorder (OCD), post-traumatic stress disorder (PTSD), stress, depression, low mood and other health conditions including chronic pain.
+They offer FREE access to these treatment courses via participation in clinical trials, throughout the year.

 Endometriosis Australia is a nationally accredited charity that endeavours to increase awareness about endometriosis in Australia, provide education, and help fund endometriosis research.